Genie/ Resources/ GenieSpeak/ Why Kids Freeze During Exams

 What they're really thinking is: "I've never seen this before… what if I get it wrong?"

-Children who understand underlying concepts — not just memorized steps — handle this far better.
-This ties closely to our article Why Science Isn’t About Memorizing Facts — It’s About Asking Questions.
+Children who understand underlying concepts — not just memorised steps — handle this far better.
+This ties closely to Why Science Isn't About Memorizing Facts — It's About Asking Questions.

 When a child is scared of making mistakes, they often freeze the moment they encounter difficulty.